orstavik/JoiComponents/book/chapter3_slot_matroska/1_HowTo_chainSlots.md

  ...
 ```

+Such a branch in the flattened DOM that contains several, nested `<slot>` elements I
+call a SlotMatroska.

 Note 1: The order of the `<slot>`s in the SlotMatroska is **inside-out**.
 In the flattened DOM, the `<slot>` elements appear in the reverse document order.